singularityhub/container-diff/README.md

 [Container Diff](https://github.com/GoogleContainerTools/container-diff) is a tool provided by Google to do static analysis and comparison of images.
 You can imagine this would be very useful to do for Singularity images as well, and so this wrapper provides functions to do that!
+This is the underlying library that is driving [container-api](https://www.github.com/singularityhub/api) that will serve a simple

 ## Analysis Metrics
 There are multiple metrics you might want to look at to analyze an image.